wavefrontHQ/docs/integrations/prometheus.md

 Run `kubectl apply -f adapter.yaml`.
 The `prometheus-storage-adapter` pod and `storage-adapter-service` should now be running on your cluster.

 #### Step 3.
 Integrating with Prometheus
-To integrate the storage adapter with Prometheus, add these two lines to the end of the `prometheus.yml` file:{% raw %}
+To integrate the storage adapter with Prometheus, add these two lines to the end of the `prometheus.yml` file:{% raw %}
 ```
 remote_write:
   - url: "http://storage-adapter-service.default.svc.cluster.local/receive"